-Smart Mobility International Signs Partnership Agreement With IM Motors For UAE And Saudi Arabia
+Smart Mobility International Signs Partnership Agreement with IM Motors For UAE and Saudi Arabia

-DUBAI, UNITED ARAB EMIRATES, April 9, 2025 /EINPresswire / -- Smart Mobility International (SMI), a leading distributor of New Energy Vehicles in the UAE, has signed a strategic partnership with IM Motors , the Chinese electric vehicle manufacturer backed by SAIC Motor, Alibaba Group, and Zhangjiang Hi-Tech.
+Dubai, UAE, 9 April, 2025 – Smart Mobility International (SMI), a leading distributor of New Energy Vehicles in the UAE, has signed a strategic partnership with IM Motors, the Chinese electric vehicle manufacturer backed by SAIC Motor (China’s largest OEM), Alibaba Group, and Zhangjiang Hi-Tech.

 The agreement marks IM Motors’ entry into the GCC market, starting with the UAE and with plans to expand into Saudi Arabia later this year.
 The signing took place at IM Motors' inaugural UAE showroom, located on Sheikh Zayed Road, Dubai, between Mr. Liu Tao, Co-CEO of the IM brand, and Mr. Moutaz Louis, CEO of Smart Mobility International.